A Nightmare on Elm Street 4: The Dream Master: Development

-In an interview with Midnight's Edge, director Tom McLoughlin said that after completing Jason Lives: Friday the 13th Part VI, New Line offered him the job on The Dream Master.
+In an interview with Midnight's Edge, director Tom McLoughlin said that after completing Jason Lives: Friday the 13th Part VI (1986), New Line offered him the job on The Dream Master.
 His one caveat was that he wanted creative control.
 The studio could not adhere to the demand, specifically because they had already begun filming without any director.
-McLoughlin said, "When I finished Friday, I was offered Nightmare 4 and went to New Line, met with them, and I said, 'I love Freddy, I would love to do one of these, but I really want to do what I just did, where I had creative control'," he explained.
-"And they go, 'Well, we're already shooting.'
-'What?'
-'Yeah, we're already shooting, we're shooting like two different units for the visual effects' and something else, puppets or something.
-And I said, 'Without a director?'
-'Yeah, we kind of know how we're going to make these things.'
-And I went, 'That's not the way I work.'
-So I turned it down, which of course made (Nightmare 4 director) Renny Harlin's career."
+McLoughlin said:

-Eventually, the director's work was given to Finnish-born Renny Harlin, who had previously directed only two low-budget feature films: a Finnish action film Born American in 1986 and an American horror film Prison in 1987.
-Rachel Talalay claims that she and the other producers felt that since the audience was so familiar with Freddy at this stage, it would be harder to replicate the scare factor of the first two films; instead they decided to continue in the same vein of Dream Warriors rather than focus on pure horror.
-Harlin felt that Freddy had become the James Bond of the series, the one the audience roots for, saying: We've reached a point where the audience sees Freddy as the hero.
-They come to these movies to hear his funny lines and see him do those amazing things.
-And because of that popularity, I'm faced with showing Freddy in a more heroic light and giving him more screen time.
-People will still fear him, but they will also be cheering him on.
+Eventually, the director's work was given to Harlin, who had previously directed only two low-budget feature films: a Finnish action film Born American in 1986 and an American horror film Prison in 1987.
+Rachel Talalay claims that she and the other producers felt that since the audience was so familiar with Freddy Krueger at this stage, it would be harder to replicate the scare factor of the first two films; instead they decided to continue in the same vein of A Nightmare on Elm Street 3: Dream Warriors (1987) rather than focus on pure horror.
+Harlin felt that Freddy had become the James Bond of the series, the one the audience roots for, saying:

-Rick Johnson was originally slated to die in a Freddy-induced elevator accident in the dreamworld.
+Rick Johnson, played by Andras Jones, was originally slated to die in a Freddy-induced elevator accident in the dreamworld.
 According to the producers, this scene had to be cut for budget concern reasons and was rewritten with the infamous karate dojo scene seen in the theatrical picture.